• Skip to primary navigation

 • More Air Fryer Recipes

-Check out my Air Fryer Breakfast Potatoes and my Air Fryer Carrot Chips for more air fryer recipes!
+Check out my Low Calorie Breakfast Potatoes and my Air Fryer Carrot Chips for more air fryer recipes!

-To cook fries in the air fryer, you'll need a fraction of the oil for deep-frying, so there's less guilt AND less mess!
+To cook these low calorie fries in the air fryer, you'll need a fraction of the oil for deep frying, so there's less guilt AND less mess!
 Like regular fries, air fryer fries are crispy on the outside and smooth and creamy on the inside.
-They are a delicious and nutritious side dish for busy weeknights or when you're simply craving a salty, crunchy snack!

 Why You'll Love This Recipe